-\begin{proof} To simplify notation, we only give the proof for the case when the chain $J_n$ is aperiodic, i.e. $q=1$.
-Details of how to deal with the general periodic case can be found in the proof of Proposition 4.1. of \cite{G10a}.
+\begin{pf} To simplify notation, we only give the proof for the case when the chain $J_n$ is aperiodic, that is, $q=1$.
+Details of how to deal with the general periodic case can be found in the proof of Proposition 4.1 of~\cite{G10a}.